playbeing/dinish/README.md

 ## ChangeLog

+- 2023-11-26 - v3.004: Extended Cyrillic and extended Latin.
+Combining all plain source files in one VFC font and creating a variable version together with static versions.
 - 2023-11-16 - v3.003: Cyrillic glyphs for Russian, Serbian, Bulgarian languages in Dinish (normal).
 Full interpolation between Regular and Bold for creation of the following instances: Regular, Medium, SemiBold, Bold.
 - 2022-07-23 - v3.002: Add uppercase Esszet and Dutch IJ/ij digraphs (with ss01 stylistic alternate), U/u with breve and dotless j.
 - 2022-07-13 - v3.001: Reworked vertical metrics, may cause line spacing changes.